2008 World Touring Car Championship: Races

-Standings
+Championship standings

 Drivers' Championship

 The final standings in the 2008 FIA World Touring Car Championship for Drivers were :

 † — Drivers did not finish the race, but were classified as they completed over 90% of the race distance.

 Drivers' Championship points were awarded on a 10–8–6–5–4–3–2–1 basis to the first eight finishers in each race.

 Manufacturers' Championship

 Manufacturers' Championship points were awarded on a 10–8–6–5–4–3–2–1 basis to the first eight finishers in each race.
 However, only the results of the best two cars for each manufacturer were taken into account.

 Yokohama Independents' Trophy

+Championship promoter KSO (Kigema Sport Organisation Ltd) organised the Yokohama Independents’ Trophies within the 2008 FIA World Touring Car Championship.

+Eligibility for the Independent Drivers’ Trophy was exclusively decided by KSO, taking into consideration the Team’s CV and records, the Driver’s CV and records and the Car’s technical characteristics.

-The Yokohama Independents' Trophy uses a similar system to the Drivers’ Championship, however double points are awarded at Macau.
+The Yokohama Independents' Trophy used a similar system to the Drivers’ Championship, however double points are awarded at Macau.